 Fossil Preparation Lab

-Peek behind the scenes to see our museum staff and students opening plaster field jackets, preparing fossils from rock and loose sediment, digitizing and 3D scanning specimens, and performing many other fossil preparation and conservation tasks!
-Watch through the window as workers prepare dinosaur fossils from Montana and Wyoming, create 3D scans for the analysis of Triassic trackways, and prep tiny vertebrates and invertebrates at our micro-prep station.
+During a visit to the museum, you can watch our museum staff and students opening plaster field jackets, preparing fossils from rock and loose sediment, digitizing and 3D scanning specimens, and performing many other fossil preparation and conservation tasks.

 Paleontologist Dr. David Lovelace manages the Fossil Preparation Lab as well as the museum’s research programs, which highlight the many stories associated with paleontology that go beyond what fossils alone can tell us.